FranciscoSerrano/stock-analysis/README.md

 ## Results

 ### Analysis
 Steve wants to find out what stocks his parents should invest in based on the data from 12 companies 2017 and 2018 returns.

-In order to assist Steve, I created a sheet using VBA that includes a table which shows the return of each stock per year.
+In order to help Steve, I created a sheet using VBA that includes a table which shows the return of each stock per year.
 The table uses conditional formatting to show which stocks have a positive rate of return and which stocks have a negative rate of return.
 Positive returns have a green cell and negative returns are colored red.

 Based on the results, Steve should recommend that his parents invest in the ENPH and RUN stocks because they are the only two stocks listed that had a positive return in both 2017 and 2018.

 ![2017 Stock Data](/resources/2017_results.png)